KevGildea/KinePose/3D/Monocular/README.md

   <i>The GUI of the 3DMonocular.exe application.</i>
 </p>

+## Contributing
+Feel free to submit pull requests or open issues for improvements or bug fixes!

-## To Do:
+### To Do:
+- [ ] Adapt to input commonly used 2D pose formats.
-1. Ensure 'results' outputs are always saved in a consistent manner accross all tools.
+- [ ] Ensure 'results' outputs are always saved in a consistent manner accross all tools.
-2. Add visualisation of 3D pose.
+- [ ] Add visualisation of 3D pose.
-3. Fix threading issue.
+- [ ] Fix threading issue.